Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 How to Write a Cover Letter for an application to a job

-In today’s competitive job market the cover letter you write will make all the difference in the likelihood that your job application gets noticed.
-A cover letter is a form of communication that comes with your resume and will usually be included with your application for employment.
-This document is a chance for you to present your self to the hiring manager and to explain why you are an ideal candidate for the job.
+In today’s highly competitive job market, a well-written cover letter can make a big difference in the likelihood that your job application gets noticed.
+A cover letter is a piece of writing that goes along with your resume.
+It is typically sent along with the application to be considered.
+It’s a chance for you make yourself known to the hiring manager and tell them why you’re the ideal candidate for the job.

-Here are some common templates and cover letters:
+Here are some typical designs and formats for cover letters:

 Summary